“Working in magazines is a vibrant and engaging experience.”Shaleeta Harrison

 Shaleeta would love to have volunteers at LINK but thinks it’s essential to compensate them in some way.
 LINK has many contributors and an already paid staff, which makes compensation for students providing help unlikely due to the magazine’s budget.

 Working at LINK is different from Shaleeta’s other magazine positions because her coworkers continue to push the boundaries.
-Staff members, which consists of four to six students and other contributors, challenge the BCIT student status quo by bringing up discussions about gender politics, LGBTQ issues, and diversity inclusion.
+Staff members, which consist of four to six students and other contributors, challenge the BCIT student status quo by bringing up discussions about gender politics, LGBTQ issues, and diversity inclusion.

-For example, in LINK’s latest issue they discussed sex toys, sex politics, and contraceptives.
+For example, in LINK’s February issue they discussed sex toys, sex politics, and contraceptives.
 Many in the school were shocked and intrigued by the issue.
 It also educated a lot of the student body at BCIT on safe sex.
 LINK’s next issue will focus on the lack of bathroom accessibility, why the use of “hey guys” is acceptable, proper pronoun uses, and LGBTQ issues not discussed at BCIT.

 Harrison has hopes for the future of LINK and other print magazines.
 She points out that many magazines have managed to adapt to the rise of the digital age.
 As long as governments fund literary magazines, they will continue to exist.